Category Archives: Word Studies

 Jesus has plans for us to get even closer to Him.
 In John 17:21-23, Jesus prays that we will be one with each other and one in him, as he and the Father are one.

 I love the fact that Jesus does not treat me in a generic way, or just as part of a group, but he knows me by name.
 Jesus calls each of us by name, not only that but he has made plans to draw us closer to Him.
-These truths bring a sense of intimacy into the relationship.
+These truths bring a sense of care and intimate connection into the relationship.

 If God knows our names and we feel a sense of closeness, we can grow even more in our intimacy with God by knowing His names.
-In sharing his names with us God is opening up knowledge of himself to us.
+In sharing His names with us God is revealing knowledge of himself to us.
 In reality, God is inviting us into intimacy with him.

-In revealing his names, God is revealing deep truths about his nature and character, and who he is in relation to us.
-We respond to God’s intimate overture to us by believing the truths he reveals about his self, and then we use those truths as we meet the circumstances in our live.
+We respond to God’s intimate overture to us by believing the truths He reveals about His self, and then we use those truths as we meet the circumstances in our lives.
 In a sense, we live out the character of God in our lives.

-The LORD of Hosts
+LORD Sabaoth: The LORD of Hosts

 One of the names God reveals to us is, LORD Sabaoth translated LORD of hosts,